GrassTouchingGamer/CrossOverMod-1/README.md

-I'm trying to summon an entity in my world but I keep getting errors.
-The errors are in the FireFlowerItem Class, and the FireBallEntity Class has something to do with it to.
+I'm trying to add durability to my fireflower item but I'm having trouble since I'm using a different method than in the video.